 Uses of Electrodes

-The main use of electrodes are to generate electrical current and pass it through nonmetal objects to basically alter them in several ways.
+The main use of electrodes is to generate electrical current and pass it through non-metal objects to basically alter them in several ways.
 Electrodes are also used to measure conductivity.
-Some of the other uses include:
+Some other uses include:

 Electrodes are used in different battery types, electroplating and electrolysis, welding, cathodic protection, membrane electrode assembly, for chemical analysis, and Taser electroshock weapon.
 In the medical field, electrodes are also used in ECG, ECT, EEG, and defibrillator.
 Electrodes are further used for electrophysiology techniques in biomedical research.

-For detailed discussion on this topic and other chemistry concepts you can keep visiting BYJU’s for an interesting learning experience.
+For a detailed discussion on this topic and other chemistry concepts, you can keep visiting BYJU’s for an interesting learning experience.